With Scott College you are connected to the best healthcare specialists and jobs in the region.

 The medical, social care and healthcare sector is one of the largest employers in the area and the demand for skilled entrants into employment remains very high.

-The involvement of our excellent industry partners goes well beyond the work-related learning or work experience offered by traditional education.
+The involvement of our excellent healthcare partners goes well beyond the work-related learning or work experience offered by traditional education.

-Employers and universities are already involved with creating innovative learning projects, offering realistic and appropriate work placements, delivering masterclasses and mentoring our students – all directly linked to much in demand, well paid, local employment opportunities.
+Employers and universities are already involved; creating innovative learning projects, offering realistic and appropriate work placements, delivering masterclasses and mentoring our students – all directly linked to much in demand, well paid, local employment opportunities.

-Professor Patricia Livesy, Executive Dean of Plymouth University’s Faculty of Health and Human Sciences
+University of Plymouth Faculty of Health and Human Sciences